pksingh-sme/smart-clip/COMPLETION_SUMMARY.md

-# StreamHub Implementation - Completion Summary
+# SmartClip Implementation - Completion Summary

 🎉 **Project Successfully Completed!** 🎉

 ## Overview

-We have successfully implemented a complete, production-ready YouTube-like video streaming platform called **StreamHub**.
+We have successfully implemented a complete, production-ready YouTube-like video streaming platform called **SmartClip**.
 This comprehensive solution includes all the requested features and follows modern best practices for full-stack web development.

 ## What We've Built